Neville Brody: Early life and education

 Brody was born in Southgate, London.
-He attended Minchenden Grammar School and studied A-Level Art, very much from a fine art viewpoint.
-In 1975 Brody went on to do a Fine Art foundation course at Hornsey College of Art.
+He attended Minchenden Grammar School and studied A-Level Art, from a fine art viewpoint.
+In 1975, Brody went on to do a Fine Art foundation course at Hornsey College of Art.

-In Autumn 1976, Brody started a three-year BA course in graphics at the London College of Printing.
+In late 1976, Brody started a three-year BA course in graphics at the London College of Printing.
 His work was influenced by the emergence of punk rock in London life.
 He designed posters for student concerts at the college, most notably for Pere Ubu, supported by The Human League.

 His first-year thesis was based around a comparison between Dadaism and pop art.

 1980s: Art Direction

-Brody's experimentation with his self-made sans-serif typography, along with his Pop Art and Dadaism influence, caught the attention of music record companies such as Fetish Records and Stiff records after he left college.
-His record cover designs largely consist of work with grunge and punk rock bands.
+Brody's experimentation with his self-made sans-serif typography, along with his Pop Art and Dadaism influence, caught the attention of music record companies such as Fetish Records and Stiff Records after he left college.
+He designed the majority of the latter label's releases, as well as artwork for other post-punk acts at this time, including The Slits and Psychic TV.
 The album Micro-Phonies by Cabaret Voltaire was art directed by Brody in 1984.
 His infamous typography features on the front and a bandaged figure spouting liquid from the mouth stares blankly at the viewer.

 Brody was art director for The Face magazine.
 He directed the art design of other newspapers and magazines including City Limits, Lei, Per Lui, Actuel and Arena, as well as the redesigns of British newspapers The Guardian and The Observer.

-In 1988 Thames & Hudson published the first of two volumes about his work, which became the world's best selling graphic design book.
+In 1988, Thames & Hudson published the first of two volumes about his work, which became the world's best selling graphic design book.
 Combined sales now exceed 120,000.
 An accompanying exhibition of his work at the Victoria and Albert Museum attracted over 40,000 visitors before touring Europe and Japan.

 In 1991, Neville Brody and Jon Wozencroft created the FUSE project.
 FUSE is an interactive magazine that sets out to challenge our current ideas about typographic and visual language in an age of ever changing communications technology and media.
 Brody was also partly responsible for instigating the fusion between a magazine, graphics design and typeface design.
 The magazine ranges in themes from "Codes" and "Runes" to "Religion" and "Pornography." the exploration and freedom that the publishers exhibit is undeniable and exciting.
 The conventions upturned in FUSE are prescient in their definition of new standards.